Skip to main content

 10 mentions Positive Neutral Negative

 Overall, the game demonstrates impressive stability for an early release title, with minimal glitches, bugs, or crashes reported by users.
-While gameplay is generally smooth, some players have encountered minor issues, such as characters getting stuck after battles, which could impact gameplay on higher difficulty levels.
-Nonetheless, the experience remains largely bug-free, contributing to a solid and enjoyable gaming experience.
+While gameplay is generally smooth, some minor issues, such as characters getting stuck after battles, have been noted and may require future fixes.
+Players appreciate the solid content and performance, indicating a well-fleshed-out experience despite these small concerns.

 • “The gameplay has been smooth and not buggy at all.”

 • “If I could start over, I would do that for sure - conviction is a pain to maintain.
-It's a fairly bug-free experience, but a few little things happen that I hope will be fixed.
+It's a fairly bug-free experience, but there are a few little things that I hope will be fixed.
 The biggest issue is that sometimes rooms in your school get invaded by enemies, creating a fog that is impassable until you clear the battle.
 After these battles, always make sure all your characters are moving around.
-Several times, one of my wizards will 'respawn' after the fight stuck behind stairs or other objects, preventing them from getting to food or bed.
-On relentless difficulty, missing one night in bed or skipping one meal leads to death.”
+Several times, one of my wizards has 'respawned' after the fight stuck behind stairs or other objects, preventing them from getting to food or bed.
+On relentless difficulty, missing one night in bed or skipping one meal can lead to death.”

-• “For being an early release title, it feels well fleshed out, with a solid amount of content, but there are minimal glitches, bugs, and crashes.”
+• “For being an early release title, it feels well fleshed out, with a solid amount of content, but there are minimal glitches, bugs, and crashes.
+However, the stability could still use some improvement.”

-• “So far, I can't find any bugs, glitches, or anything that sticks out.”
+• “So far, I can't find any bugs, glitches, or anything that sticks out, but I remain cautious as I continue to play.”

 • character development